linnebach08/Hestia/README.md

-# HealthyBois
-See README inside of the HeartRateSensor folder for README pertaining the the heart rate embedded system prototype (ECE 5780 Final Project)
+This repository sets up the public facing website for the Hestia application